ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

                           axis_title_size = 12,
                           axis_text_size = 12) +
   ggtitle("Habitats of birds in the county of Constance",
-          subtitle = "For birds with habitats data only for the breeding and non-breeding seasons")
+          subtitle = "For birds with habitats data only for the breeding and non-breeding seasons") + ylab("Proportion") + xlab("Season of occurrence")
 ```

 ![](/img/blog-images/2018-09-04-birds-taxo-traits/unnamed-chunk-9-1.png)